trilogy-group/ws-eng-conduit-ai-assessment/README.md

 ## Exporting your Changes

-If the assessment you are working on asks for a git patch, make sure that all your changes are committed locally and then export a git patch of your changes.
-You can do this by running the `./create-patch.sh` script provided in this repository.
+If the assessment you are working on asks for a git patch, you must export a git diff of your changes by running the `./create-patch.sh` script provided in this repository.
 This will create a patch in the current folder.
-You can open it to ensure that all your changes are present (it's just a text file).
+Open it to ensure that all your changes are present (it's just a text file).
 On Gitpod, you can right-click to download it.
-You can then upload it to Google Drive and share it as part of your submission.
-Please make sure to share the file with "anyone with the link can view" permissions.